History of Jordan Spieth in Timeline

 2011: Graduation from Jesuit College Preparatory School

-In 2011, Jordan Spieth was a member of the Walker Cup team, halving his foursomes match and winning both singles matches.
-He also won three events in his freshman year at Texas.
+In 2011, Jordan Spieth was a member of the Walker Cup team, where he halved his foursomes match and won both singles matches.

-In 2011, Jordan Spieth was offered another exemption into the HP Byron Nelson Championship, where he finished in a tie for 32nd.
+In 2011, Jordan Spieth was offered another exemption into the HP Byron Nelson Championship.
+He made the cut and finished in a tie for 32nd place.

 December 2012: Turned Professional

-In 2012, Jordan Spieth earned a spot as an alternate in the U.S. Open, tying for 21st.
-He also became the number one amateur in the World Amateur Golf Ranking.
+In 2012, Jordan Spieth became an alternate in the U.S. Open and tied for 21st, becoming the low amateur.
+Following this performance and Patrick Cantlay's decision to turn professional, Spieth became the number one amateur in the World Amateur Golf Ranking.

-In January 2013, Jordan Spieth partnered with Under Armour for sponsorship.
+In January 2013, Jordan Spieth partnered with Under Armour for sponsorship, marking the beginning of a significant endorsement deal.

 September 27, 2013: PGA Tour Rookie of the Year

-On September 27, 2013, Jordan Spieth was named PGA Tour Rookie of the Year.
+On September 27, 2013, Jordan Spieth was named PGA Tour Rookie of the Year, recognizing his outstanding performance in his first full season on the tour.

 2013: Planning the Spieth Family Foundation

-After earning a spot on the 2013 Presidents Cup team, Jordan Spieth started planning the Spieth Family Foundation, inspired by his disabled younger sister, Ellie.
-The Foundation supports special needs children, military families, junior golf, and pediatric cancer.
+After earning a spot on the 2013 Presidents Cup team, Jordan Spieth started planning the Spieth Family Foundation.
+The Foundation provides assistance to organizations supporting special needs children, military families, junior golf, and pediatric cancer, inspired by his disabled younger sister, Ellie.

 2013: First PGA Tour Win

-In 2013, Jordan Spieth won the John Deere Classic, becoming the fourth-youngest PGA Tour winner and the first teenager to do so since 1931.
+In 2013, Jordan Spieth won the John Deere Classic, becoming the fourth youngest PGA Tour winner and the first teenager since 1931 to win on tour.

-Winning the John Deere Classic in 2013 earned Jordan Spieth entry into the 2014 Masters.
+Winning the John Deere Classic in 2013 earned Jordan Spieth entry into the 2014 Masters Tournament.

 August 2015: World Number One Ranking

-In August 2015, after finishing second at the PGA Championship, Jordan Spieth became the world number one in the Official World Golf Ranking and was number one for two weeks.
+In August 2015, Jordan Spieth became the world number one in the Official World Golf Ranking after finishing second at the PGA Championship.
+He held the ranking for two weeks that month.

 In 2015, Jordan Spieth became the FedEx Cup champion, marking a significant achievement in his career.